alexjnim/Flask_RESTful_API_lreg/README.md

 - User authentication for certain requests
 - Add or delete users
 - Make predictions with the linear regression model
+- Add more data to the database (and retrain if necessary)
+- Reset the database with original data entries

 ## Instructions